 Protected by the Gibraltar Heritage Trust the historic centre of Gibraltar was mostly destroyed during the Great Siege of Gibraltar when from 1779 to 1783 the town was bombarded by sea from a combined Spanish and French fleet.

-Today the main pedestrianized thoroughfare called “Main Street “is home to various shops similar to those found on any British high street.
+Today, the historic centre is one of the best things to do in Gibraltar.
+Tthe main pedestrianized thoroughfare called “Main Street “is home to various shops similar to those found on any British high street.

 Running parallel to Main Street is Irish Town, an area that got its name from Irish immigrant women who were sent to Gibraltar to provide female company for the troops stationed on the Rock.